|

 Reminder....
 I cannot

-legally ship Elephant Ivory outside of the United States!
+legally ship Elephant Ivory outside of Georgia!

 |

-FOSSILIZED WALRUS IVORY, ELEPHANT and BONE
+FOSSILIZED IVORY and BONE

 BRIDGE PINS |

-| There
+There

 are a lot of myths and arguments about the sonic effectiveness